vinceskahan/v5wiki/windgust.md

 So when an Ultimeter reports `windSpeed`, it is pretty close to instantaneous wind speed.
 But the `windSpeed` reported by an Acurite station is actually an average wind speed.

-None of them report the 'sustained winds' definition.
+Few of them report the 'sustained winds' definition - the WMR300 is one, which reports wind speed only as a 10 minute block-average.

 ### Wind gust